giorgospan/Constraint-Programming/README.md

     * **maxclq(N, D, Clique, Size)** : calls create_graph(N, D, G) and searches for the maximum clique of the graph, matching the clique edge-list to "Clique" and its size to "Size".

-    * **Key idea** : for every pair of non-adjacent vertices , they cannot be both of them part of the max clique, either one of them or none of them should be part of the max clique.
+    * **Key idea**
+    For every pair of non-adjacent vertices , they cannot be both of them part of the max clique, either one of them or none of them should be part of the max clique.